AndroDevcd/Sharp/doc/ROADMAP.md

     - Reflection
 - Add generics option Generic<?> to have the type be forced to extend object
     - The class with ? should be processed at compile time to assign objects that follow this rule alike
+    - also allow for class specification i.e `generic<?my_class>`
+    - name it a generic qualifier since the type will not be known
+    - casts to generic qualifier will not work as the built in class is not of that type
+    - if the user tried generic qualifier cast at high level we need to process it otherwise as mentioned above will happen
+    - do not let user cast from object to generic qualifier because a specific type must be known at time of cssting
-- Allow for importing of star (*)
+- [X] Allow for importing of star (*)
     - import std.*; imports all of the standard library
 - Add functionality for AOT Compiler for functions and Inject them directly in the exe
 - Have automatic lookup for enums
-- Allow for expression in first argument of for loop --`done`
+- [X] Allow for expression in first argument of for loop
 - Add asm volatile() argument to allow optimzer to modify the injected code
 - standard asm() code will not be modified by compiler unlexss there needs to be a address readjustment due to code being removed above the asm() block